-1. It is the responsibility of students to clean and maintain their room, apartment, and/or house.
-Keeping the common spaces clean within one's building is also part of the living experience at Heidelberg.

-- Vacuum cleaners and brooms are provided in each residence building for student use.
+- 1. It is the responsibility of students to clean and maintain their room, apartment, and/or house.
+Keeping the common spaces clean within one's building is also part of the living experience at Heidelberg. - 2.
+Vacuum cleaners and brooms are provided in each residence building for student use.
 Damaged or missing vacuums/brooms will be charged to all residents within that community for replacement. - 3.
 All trash must be bagged and carried to the closest dumpster outside of the Residence Halls/Apartments.
 Outside dumpsters are marked either Trash or Recycling.
 Please place discarded items in the appropriate outside dumpsters.
 Campus Houses have individual disposal bins for trash and recycling that must be taken to the curb each week.
-Students are responsible for retrieving trash/ recycling bins from the curb and returning them next to the house/apartment before the end of the day after pick up. - 4.
-Residents cannot leave personal items or trash outside their room, in hallways or kitchens, or in common area (i.e.; lounges, kitchens, bathrooms) trash bins.
-It is the responsibility of the student to take personal and/or bagged trash to the outside dumpsters without delay.
-Community damages may apply to all residents if personal trash cannot be identified. - Rooms, apartments and/or houses must be left in a clean condition at the end of the contract period and at holiday and break closings.
-Hall staff will conduct regular health and safety inspections throughout the year to ensure these areas are in compliance.
+Students are responsible for retrieving trash/ recycling bins from the curb and returning them next to the house/apartment before the end of the day after pick up.

+- 4. Residents cannot leave personal items or trash outside their room, in hallways, or in common area (i.e.; lounges, kitchens, laundry rooms, bathrooms) trash bins.
+It is the responsibility of the student to take personal and/or bagged trash to the outside dumpsters.
+Community damages may apply to all residents if personal trash cannot be identified. - 5.
+Rooms, apartments and/or houses must be left in a clean condition at the end of the contract period and at holiday and break closings.
+Hall staff will conduct regular health and safety inspections throughout the year to ensure these areas are in compliance. - 6.
+Hosts of events in residence halls, houses and/or apartments are responsible for cleaning up after their guests.